danielmaavre/Tetris/README.md

 ## Disclaimer

 This project is an independent educational implementation inspired by the classic Tetris game.
-It was developed exclusively for learning purposes and is not affiliated with or endorsed by The Tetris Company.
+It was developed exclusively for learning purposes.